OctopusDeploy/docs/docs/includes/iis-feature.include.md

 2. Create any number of Web Applications and Virtual Directories as children of the parent Web Site
   :::

+You need to fill out the following fields for an IIS Virtual Directory deployment:

 ![Deploy IIS Virtual Directory](/docs/includes/deploy-iis-virtual-directory.png "width=500")

 | Field                    | Meaning                                  | Examples                                 | Notes                                    |